kurai-lang/Kurai/README.md

 ### Where Did We Get the Name “Kurai”?
 Inspired by “kura” (Malay for turtle), the name Kurai reflects perseverance, calmness, and deep expression.
 Though “Kurai” can mean “dark” in Japanese, we see it differently: *darkness is not weakness, but a space to create light*.

+*NOTE: KURAI HAS NOTHING TO DO WITH JAPANESE LANGUAGE*

 </details>